Peptide Concentration 101: Why Strength per mL Changes Everything

 Re-centering on peptide concentration often resolves that confusion.

-How concentration fits into the broader workflow
+How peptide concentration fits into the broader workflow

 Peptide concentration sits between reconstitution and dosing.
 It is the bridge between adding liquid and calculating how much peptide is delivered.